retaildevcrews/ai-red-teaming-agent-examples/azure-red-teaming-agent/README.md

 This directory contains an Azure AI Red Teaming Agent implementation with configurable payload formatting and response extraction.

+## Overview

+Red Teaming is a security practice that simulates adversarial attacks on either a model or application to determine any safety risks or vulnerabilities.
+Typically, red teaming has been conducted manually after the application has been fully deployed, which can be a time and resource intensive process.
+Through AI Red Teaming Agent, teams can now run automated red teaming scans in a repeatable manner, accelerating the overall testing timeline.
+Therefore, the team can also incorporate the AI red teaming agent in their CI/CD builds to ensure their app meets necessary safety guidelines long before it gets released.

+AI Red Teaming leverages the [PyRIT](https://azure.github.io/PyRIT/) framework and conducts attacks based on combinations of `risk categories` per `attack strategies`.
+[Risk Categories](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/ai-red-teaming-agent#supported-risk-categories) range from `Hateful/Unfair`, `Sexual`, `Violent` and `Self Harm`, while [Attack Strategies](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/ai-red-teaming-agent#supported-attack-strategies) such as flipping characters, encoding in base64 and more are brought over from PyRIT.
+The AI Red Teaming agent also provides an unfiltered adversarial LLM that users can provide custom seed prompts and prompt suffixes to kick-start custom attacks.

 ## Features

 - **Configuration-driven**: Payload and response handling are defined in JSON configuration files